-As of January 1, 2014, each director, with the exception of Jacques L'Ecuyer, is entitled to an annual retainer of \$15,000 and an attendance fee of \$2,000 for each Board of Directors' meeting attended.
-The Chairman of the Board is entitled to an additional annual retainer of \$10,000.
-The Chairman of the Audit Committee and Compensation Committee are entitled to an additional annual retainer of \$2,000.
-The Chairman and members of the Audit Committee and Compensation Committee are entitled to an attendance fee of \$1,000 for each meeting of the Audit Committee and Compensation Committee attended.
+As of May 7, 2014, each director (with the exception of Dennis Wood, John Davis and Jean Bazin whom all resigned as directors of the Corporation on May 6, 2014 and Jacques L'Ecuyer who is a NEO) is entitled to an annual retainer of \$30,000 and an attendance fee of \$1,200 for each Board of Directors' meeting attended with the exception of the Chairman who is not entitled to attendance fees for Board of Directors' meetings.
+The Chairman of the Board is however entitled to an additional annual retainer of \$20,000.
+The Chairman of the Audit & Risk Management Committee is entitled to an additional annual retainer of \$7,500 and each other independent member of the Audit & Risk Management Committee is entitled to an additional annual retainer of \$3,000.
+The Chairman of the Governance & Compensation Committee is to receive an additional retainer of \$5,000 and each other independent member of the Governance & Compensation Committee is to receive an additional retainer of \$3,000.
+The Chairman and members of the Audit & Risk Management Committee is to receive an additional retainer of \$3,000.
+The Chairman and members of the Audit & Risk Management Committee and Governance & Compensation Committee a